astorDev/fluenv/asp-net-core/article.md

-There's also a few environment variables used by `ASP .NET Core` itself.
-To set up a clear experiment first let's delete `Properties` folder from the project.
+There are also a few environment variables used by `ASP .NET Core` itself.
+To set up a clear experiment first, let's delete `Properties` folder from the project.
 Then executing `dotnet run` will get us such logs:

 ```
 info: Microsoft.Hosting.Lifetime[14]